mtlynch/slide-decks/content/nerds-2023/_index.md

 And I know some of you might be thinking, "I don't really want my reviewer to fall in love with me.
 I just want a professional relationship with them."

 They're going to fall in love with you.
-In this business, you're either bad at preparing your code for review, or you're so good at it that your reviewer is impressed to the point of falling in love with you.
+In this business, you're either bad at preparing your code for review, or you're so good at it that your reviewer is impressed with your skills that they simply fall in love with you.

 -->